-O'Malley Peak Trail is a 7.6 mile moderately trafficked out and back trail located near Anchorage, Alaska and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+O'Malley Peak Trail is a 7.6 mile moderately trafficked out and back trail located near Anchorage, Alaska that offers scenic views and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until October.

 A lot of scree.
 Wish my boots had better grip.
 Beautiful views of city

 i made it to the saddle and back. i would rate the trail as difficult too.

 I think this should be labeled as difficult.
 Certain points were difficult to get up.
 It will definitely wear you out.
 Amazing views and lakes along the way.

 This was a great hike, a lot of great views.
 I was going to follow the main trail map, but when I got to the little lake before hiking up to the peak I went around to the left of the lake and hiked up a ridge. when I hiked down following the map, it's a lot of loose rocks but it's easier than climbing a bunch of jagged rocks.